Scarabaeus1031/NEXAH/APPLICATIONS/README.md

 ## ⚡ Flagship Application — Power Grid Stability (IEEE)

+### Key Result

+NEXAH detects voltage collapse up to **43.9 seconds earlier** than classical methods across IEEE benchmark systems (118 → 9241 buses).

+This result is consistent across system sizes and represents the first practical demonstration of structure-based early instability detection in power systems.

+---

 NEXAH has been applied to **electrical power systems** using IEEE benchmark networks, including:

 - IEEE 9